raspberrypilearning/ghostbusters/en/step_7.md

 [[[generic-scratch-add-variable]]]
 --- /collapse ---

-+ Can you give your player 10 seconds to catch as many ghosts as possible?
++ Can you add a timer to your __stage__, that gives your player only 10 seconds to catch as many ghosts as possible?

-	Add the timer to the __stage__.
-This is how the timer should work:
+	 Test and save: This is how your timer should work:

 	+ The timer should start at 10 seconds;
 	+ The timer should count down every second;